harcokuppens/DOMjudgeDockerCompose/README.md

 described in the article [Deploy Domjudge Using Docker Compose](https://medium.com/@lutfiandri/deploy-domjudge-using-docker-compose-7d8ec904f7b).
 The improvements are:

  * automatic starting of the system with one command `docker compose up -d`
+ * better stability with automatic restarting
  * easy `admin` password management which can be easily done by a system administrator who does not need to know the details of the system
- * improved persistency; we will not lose data when doing `docker compose down`.
+ * improved persistency; we will not lose data when doing `docker compose down`: <br>
- * better stability with automatic restarting
+   This command stops all containers, however, because all data is stored in bind mounted folders on the host machine it will persist, and will be used again when starting new containers with `docker compose up -d`.
- * easy migration to another server
+ * easy migration to another server:<br>
+    1. on old server: `docker compose down`
+    2. just move the folder containing `docker-compose.yml` and  all its data subfolders to another server
+    3. on new server:  `docker compose up -d`

 ## About DOMjudge